All Baby Star

-Watching cartoon with no educational content or value and with no purpose.
+Watching cartoons with no educational content or value and with no purpose.
 Binge-watching.
 Using the screen for the purpose of "babysitting" your child.

 It all comes down to the purpose of using screen time.
-Using the screen for an educational or useful purpose can be classified as "active screen time".
+Using the screen for an educational or useful purpose AND involves interaction with the caregiver can be classified as "active screen time".

 Here are my thoughts: